demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 #### Python error

-If you're seeing a traceback that indicates a syntax error.
+If you're seeing a traceback that indicates a syntax error:

-1. Open a ticket that points to the exact error and this kind of tickets are usually handled within 3-5 days.
+1. Try upgrading the integration to the latest version.
 2. As a temporary solution, you can detach and fix the issue until an official release is out (XSOAR only).

 #### Networking error